terraform-ibm-modules/terraform-ibm-powervs-oracle/README.md

 ## Deploying
 ### Deploy using projects
-1. Go to the catalog community registry and search for powervs_oracle_da
+1. Go to the catalog and search for oracle.
+Under catalog community registry, select tile "Power Virtual Server - Private for Oracle".
+2. Click "Configure and deploy"
-2. Next, we will deploy the DA using the IBM Cloud projects.
+3. Next, we will deploy the DA using the IBM Cloud projects.
 Refer to this link for more information about [Projects](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understanding-projects)
-3. Click on the tile for the deployable architecture
 4. Select and Review the deployment options
 5. Select the Add to project deployment type in Deployment options, and then click Add to project
 6. Name your project, enter a description, and specify a configuration name.
 Click Create.